johnjaysonlpz/docker-polyglot-lab/python-django/README.md

 - This service intentionally has **minimal business logic** and **strong operational patterns**:
   - health/readiness probes
-  - Prometheus metrics
+  - Prometheus metrics with stable labels
-  - JSON structured logging
+  - JSON structured logging with request correlation
-  - Gunicorn-based runtime
+  - Gunicorn-based runtime with graceful shutdown
-  - Docker best practices (multi-stage build, non-root, healthcheck)
+  - Docker best practices (multi-stage build, non-root, healthcheck, no shell entrypoint)
 - In the full `docker-polyglot-lab` project, there are equivalent services in:
-  - Go + Gin (`golang-gin-app`)
+  - Go + Gin (`golang-gin`)
-  - Java + Spring Boot (`java-springboot-app`)
+  - Java + Spring Boot (`java-springboot`)

 You can use this Django service as a template for new Python microservices with production-friendly defaults that align with the Go and Java implementations.